AdamDemirel/adamdemirel.com/content/happiness.md

 We are attracted to novelty and change because of the potential for discovering new rewards in the environment.
 Similarly, we are attracted to learning of various sorts because it allows us to [observe others](https://en.wikipedia.org/wiki/Observational_learning) and acquire solutions to potential survival and reproduction problems without trying it first hand.

 In regards to control, it has been shown that humans have a strong innate need for control, over themselves and their environment ([ref](https://www.ncbi.nlm.nih.gov/pubmed/11554650), [ref](https://en.wikipedia.org/wiki/Self-determination_theory)).
-Meaning is an interesting one that we will come back to later.
 Chemical pleasures are man made hacks we have into our biology which don't really fit with the rest of the model, besides endogenously produced which usually offset pain - like runners high.

 This gives us an interesting and intuitive model to think about individual episodes of pleasures and pains.
 The model is that we evolved to experienced pleasure because it serves an evolutionary function: to motivate and reward us for experiences that increase our odds at survival and reproduction.
 The same fundamental motivation for nearly everything else.
 In fact, a Norwegian biologist Bjørn Grinde wrote a whole book about trying to use evolution as a guide for living, called [Darwinian Happiness](https://en.wikipedia.org/wiki/Darwinian_Happiness).

 In regards to basic emotions like anger at the frustration of a goal, or joy at the attainment of one, leading emotion psychologists such as Edwin Locke also support this ([ref](https://www.oxfordhandbooks.com/view/10.1093/oxfordhb/9780199928309.001.0001/oxfordhb-9780199928309)).
 Modern emotion researchers think that _emotions are the form of taking automatic, subconscious value appraisals_, with a specific value appraisal serving specific functions, some being:

 - Fear is experienced during a perceived threat to one's life or well-being (or that of a loved one)
-- Anxiety is experienced during a perceived threat involves one's self-esteem, and involves more uncertainty over the threat
+- Anxiety is experienced during a perceived threat involving one's self-esteem, and involves more uncertainty over the threat
 - Sadness is experienced at the loss of a value
 - Depression is a more intense form of sadness involving self-deprecation and a sense of hopelessness
 - Anger is experienced when a goal is blocked
 - Guilt is experienced when one violates their moral values
-- Pleasure is experienced when one has gained or possessed a value
+- Pleasure is experienced when one has gained or possessed something of value
 - Pride is experienced during an achievement due to one's own efforts
 - Admiration is experienced during the appraisal of another person's positive achievements
 - Happiness is the state of non-contradictory joy, and more intense than pleasure

 He thinks every emotion has the same pattern (excluding chemical imbalances): an object in the world (a thing, person, action, event, idea, memory, or previous emotion) -> cognition (perception of the object and associations) -> value appraisal (measuring the object by whether some value is being fulfilled or threatened in some way) -> resulting subconscious emotion (which is either a positive or negative state).
 He even acknowledges that emotions differ in intensity, eg: hate is stronger than disliking.
 He says the middle stages (cognition -> value appraisal) are automatic and subconscious so what is consciously experienced is object -> emotion.
 He makes the interesting point that a mood is an enduring emotional state, and it endures because the object (eg a bad boss) is always present, or because causes endure based on memory (eg losing a good job) or rumination (replaying triggering thoughts).

 The modern [Broaden-and-build](https://en.wikipedia.org/wiki/Broaden-and-build) theory is a more general theory on the behavioral function of positive emotions developed recently.
-It argues that positive emotions such as happiness, interest, and anticipation broaden ones psychological awareness and encourages novel, varied, and exploratory thoughts and behaviors.
-Eg curiosity about a new area becomes valuable navigational knowledge; pleasant interactions with strangers become supportive friendships; aimless physical play becomes exercise.
-In contrast are negative emotions which prompt narrow and survival-oriented behaviors.
-Eg anxiety leads to the fight or flight response for immediate survival.
+It argues that positive emotions such as happiness, interest, and anticipation broaden one's psychological awareness and encourages novel, varied, and exploratory thoughts and behaviors.
+E.g. curiosity about a new area becomes valuable navigational knowledge; pleasant interactions with strangers become supportive friendships; aimless physical play becomes exercise.
+In contrast, negative emotions prompt narrow and survival-oriented behaviors.
+E.g. anxiety leads to the fight or flight response for immediate survival.

 ## Again, What is Happiness?